 The Leviathan downloadable mission has EDI running references on "Basilisk" in her database.
 One of the entries she reads aloud describes a mid-level boss enemy in Galaxy of Fantasy that is infamous for "synched-animation instant kills" and commenting that the players regularly complain it is overpowered.
 Many of the actual game's Demonic Spiders are reviled by the fanbase for being able to use synched-animation instant kills on the player if they get too close.

 Both the Mako's handling and the Hammerhead's fragility are mocked when Vega and Cortez get into an argument over which is better.

 And then came the Citadel DLC, which included half a dozen ambient conversations with multiplayer classes griping about certain issues, ranging from early-release classes being jealous of the flashy moves and fancy equipment of more recently released ones, to an infiltrator with an extensive list of grievances about a pickup game with some noobish ex-Cerberus Vanguard with no clue what he was doing.

-In the midst of a long winded rant by Smug Snake Dr. Hartman in Alan Wake, Hartman mentions that one of the mental patients is in the production of video games.
+In the midst of a long winded rant by Smug Snake Dr. Hartman, Hartman mentions that one of the mental patients is in the production of video games.
 In a very derogatory tone of voice, he says it's "utter trash, but it does require small amounts of creativity."
 Whether or not this fully qualifies as Self-Deprecation is unclear, however, because Hartman is clearly someone whose opinion shouldn't matter much to players.

 In Alan Wake's American Nightmare.
 One of the complaints of the first game was the small enemy variety, and a manuscript page in American Nightmare states that the Dark Presence in the first game lacked imagination.